Alina Urushadze: 2019–2020 season

 Given two assignments on the Junior Grand Prix, Urushadze placed eighth in France and sixth in Croatia.
 After competing at a number of small senior competitions, winning medals at two of them, she competed at the 2020 Winter Youth Olympics in Lausanne, where she placed fifth.
 Making her senior ISU Championship debut, she placed fifteenth at the 2020 European Championships.
 She concluded the season with a fifteenth-place finish at the 2020 World Junior Championships.

 Urushadze had been assigned to make her World Championship debut in Montreal, but they were cancelled as a result of the coronavirus pandemic.

 2020–2021 season

 With the pandemic continuing to limit international events, the ISU opted to assign the Grand Prix based primarily on geographic location.
 Urushadze made her Grand Prix debut at the 2020 Rostelecom Cup, finishing tenth among the ten competitors.
 She placed twentieth at the 2021 World Championships in Stockholm.
 Urushadze's result qualified a berth for Georgia at the 2022 Winter Olympics.

+2021–2022 season

+Urushadze began the season by competing on the Junior Grand Prix series, finishing seventh at the 2021 JGP France I. She went on to finish fifth at the 2021 Budapest Trophy.
+At the 2021 Volvo Open Cup, Urushadze won the gold medal before finishing seventeenth at the 2021 CS Warsaw Cup.

+The Olympic spot for Georgia was ultimately awarded to Anastasia Gubanova.

+2023–2024 season

+In June 2023, the Georgian Figure Skating Federation announced that Urushadze would return to competition after a season of not competing.
+It was also announced that Urushadze had left Moscow, returned to her hometown of Riga, and training under former coach, Andrejs Brovenko.

+She finished tenth at the 2023 CS Lombardia Trophy and the 2023 CS Budapest Trophy.
+Urushadze then competed at the 2024 European Championships in Kaunas, Lithuania, finishing twenty-second.

+She announced her retirement from competitive figure skating in November 2024.

+In April 2025, Urushadze came out of retirement to compete for Team Georgia at the 2025 World Team Trophy.
+She placed twelfth in the women's singles event and Team Georgia finished in sixth place overall.